Faculty Research Page

 Developmental biology of head skeletal evolution

 While striking changes in gill raker, tooth, and branchial bone patterning are seen in different populations of adult fish, we know little about how these differences manifest during embryonic and juvenile development.
-By comparing skeletal development in different populations with known differences in adult morphology, we have begun to identify when and how the changes arise during development (Glazer et al., 2014; Erickson et al., 2014; Cleves et al., in press).
+By comparing skeletal development in different populations with known differences in adult morphology, we have begun to identify when and how the changes arise during development (Glazer et al., 2014; Erickson et al., 2014; Cleves et al., 2014).
 Knowing the developmental basis of the evolved changes will help evaluate candidate genes and provide crucial insight into how specific genetic changes translate into evolved morphological differences.

 Genetics of parallel evolution